shreeganesha2001/Bike-sales-Data-Analysis-Dashboard-in-Excel/README.md

 # Bike Sales Data Analysis Dashboard

+### Prerequisites

+- Microsoft Excel

+### Installation

+1. Download the excel file and use Dashboard Sheet.

 ## Overview

 This project is a Bike Sales Data Analysis Dashboard implemented in Excel.
 The dashboard provides insights and visualizations for bike sales data, allowing users to make data-driven decisions related to sales and inventory management.